ChrisWasntAvailableOnGithub/ChrisWasntAvailableOnGithub/README.md

 - 👨‍💻 All of my projects are available at [https://chriswasntavailable.xyz/portfolio](https://chriswasntavailable.xyz/portfolio)

-- 📝 I regularly write articles on [https://blog.chriswasntavailable.xyz/](https://blog.chriswasntavailable.xyz/)
+- 📝 I write articles and rants on [https://blog.chriswasntavailable.xyz/](https://blog.chriswasntavailable.xyz/)

 - 💬 Ask me about **Website Development**

 - 📫 How to reach me **chris@chriswasntavailable.xyz**

-- 📄 Know about my experiences [https://resume.chriswasntavailable.xyz](https://resume.chriswasntavailable.xyz)

 - ⚡ Fun fact **⚡ Fun fact: You burn 70% of the calories you consume just by living**